 You'd be surprised how often Disney World has a great offer on the table, often with savings of up to 30 percent or more.
-And if you follow no. 1 and time your vacation for slow periods, you're guaranteed to find a money-saving deal.
+And if you time your vacation for slow periods, you're guaranteed to find a money-saving deal.

-The park-hopper option lets you visit more than one Disney park in the same day.
-It also adds a flat $60-per-person upcharge to your overall spend.
-Instead of ponying up $240 for the add-on, a family of four would be wiser to stick to one park per day and plan their time efficiently.
-If you do no. 3 and stay at least four days, you can focus on one park each day.
+The park-hopper option lets you visit more than one Disney park on the same day.
+It also adds a flat $65-per-person upcharge to your overall spend.
+Instead of ponying up $260 for the add-on, a family of four would be wiser to stick to one park per day and plan their time efficiently.
+If you stay at least four days, you can focus on one park each day.

 The exception to this rule is if you visit during a peak time such as spring break or Christmas.
 During these periods, the park-hopper can be a valuable tool for saving time in lines.